Jibble Review 2025: GPS, Face ID & Time Tracking

 Here’s how the tiers stack up in terms of functionality:

-• Free Plan gives you core time tracking with biometric clock-ins and mobile GPS.
+• Free Plan gives you core time tracking, facial recognition, GPS, overtime calculations, and project/client tracking.
 Great for small, lean teams.

-• Ultimate introduces live location tracking, scheduling, multiple policies, and more robust reporting.
+• Ultimate introduces live GPS tracking, custom permissions, and a robust attendance insights report.

 • Enterprise is ideal if you need SSO, audit logs, API integrations, and hands-on support.